Rebel's Guide to PM

 What’s the time commitment?

-What’s the background of participants?
+What’s the background of the participants?

 I expect most of the people who will be on the course with you will be early career professionals or those who want to get into project management.